This is a post by Gabrielle Dorr, NOAA/Montrose Settlements Restoration Program Outreach Coordinator.

-Witting and a team of divers will be going out over the next six to twelve months to monitor the abalone—checking for survival rates and movement of the abalone.
-“We expect to find some abalone that didn’t survive the transfer to the wild but probably a good number of them will move into the cracks and crevices of rocky reef outcroppings immediately.”
+Marine biologists from The Bay Foundation, along with Witting and other NOAA biologists, will be going out over the next six to twelve months to monitor the abalone—checking for survival rates and movement of the abalone.
+“We expect to find some abalone that didn’t survive the transfer to the wild but probably a good number of them will move into the cracks and crevices of rocky reef outcroppings immediately,” according to Witting.

 All seven abalone species found along the U.S. West Coast have declined and some have all but disappeared.
 White and black abalone, in particular, are listed as endangered through the Endangered Species Act (ESA).
 Three abalone species (green, pinto, and pink) are listed as Species of Concern by NOAA Fisheries, a designation meant to protect the populations from declining further and which could result in an ESA listing.
 The two remaining abalone species, reds and flats, are protected and managed by states along the U.S. West Coast.

 Historically, the main cause of abalone’s demise was a combination of overfishing and disease.
 Today, many other threats, such as poaching, climate change, oil spills, and habitat degradation, contribute to the decline of abalone and could impact the health of future populations.

 The recent green abalone outplanting was one of the many steps needed to advance the recovery of all abalone species.
 Methods for rearing and outplanting are first being tested using green abalone because this species is more abundant in the wild.
 Once the methods are refined, they then will be employed to recover endangered white and black abalone—both species which are currently living on the brink of extinction.

 What the Future Holds